Gulvan0/RequestBotV2.2/README.md

 #### Assessing the trainee reviews

 The reviews written by trainees, however, get posted in the special trainee channel defined in the `trainee_review_text` route.
+The message containing their review will be written in the language of the request (which is usually the language the user that has requested the level speaks).
+If there is a discrepancy between the languages of the review and the surrounding text, it means that a trainee mistakenly wrote a review in a different language than the one it was requested in.

 Those reviews get complemented with the "Approve" and "Reject" buttons allowing trainee curators (that is, anyone with the `trainee_supervisor` permission) to leave their opinion about these reviews and (optionally) give useful feedback.